Day 1: Wednesday, March 11, 1998

 They had not seen a picture of us, so they did not know what we looked like.

-We met up and greeted each other, Michael collected our luggage, and he loaded our luggage into his jeep.
+We met up and greeted each other.
+Michael collected our luggage and loaded it into his Jeep.

-The ride to their house will take at least a couple of hours, we stop at a pub to grab a bite to eat.
+The ride to their house will take at least a couple of hours, so we will stop at a pub to grab a bite to eat.

 Michael dropped off his wife at home, so she could cook our supper.

-We drive past Blinking Hall the home of Ann Boleyn on our way to Reepham.
+We drive past Blickling Hall, the home of Ann Boleyn, on our way to Reepham.

-Michael stops in Reepham at a pub, Amelia and I get out of the jeep and we walk to the Post Office.
+Michael stops in Reepham at a pub.
+Amelia and I get out of the Jeep and walk to the Post Office.

-The Post Office is the only shop in the village which acts as a Post Office, general store, and Newsagent.
+The Post Office is the only shop in the village that acts as a Post Office, general store, and Newsagent.

-We walked across the street to St Mary’s Church which was unlocked, we walked inside, took a few pictures, and we walked outside to see the tombstones in the graveyard.
+We walked across the street to St Mary's Church, which was unlocked.
+We walked inside, took a few pictures, and then walked outside to see the tombstones in the graveyard.

-It is nearing supper time so we ride back to Michaels's house, where Jackie has prepared a nice meal.
+It is nearing supper time, so we ride back to Michael's house, where Jackie has prepared a nice meal.

 Michael's house was once a large barn.

-The house has a bathroom, several bedrooms upstairs, a very large living room, kitchen, bathroom, washroom, and their bedroom is downstairs.
+The house has a bathroom, several bedrooms upstairs, a huge living room, a kitchen, a washroom, and their bedroom downstairs.

 Jackie had made jelly and filled the pie with custard for dessert.

-After supper we retired to the living room, Michael brought out some old family photos.
+After supper, we retired to the living room, and Michael brought out some old family photos.

-We were extremely tired so we went to bed at 8:00 P.M. their time, which would be six hours earlier than our time.
+We were drained, so we went to bed at 8:00 P.M. their time, which was 6 hours earlier than ours.

-I could not sleep on the plane because the family that was sitting behind me would not be still.
+I could not sleep on the plane because the family behind me would not sit still.

-Every time I drifted off to sleep, the woman behind me would have to get up, and when she did she would bump into my seat, very annoying
+Every time I drifted off to sleep, the woman behind me would have to get up, and when she did, she would bump into my seat, which was very annoying.

 Day 3: Friday, March 13, 1998

-Michael drove us to his brother, John Buxton, home where we were served biscuits and tea.
+Michael drove us to his brother, John Buxton's, home, where we were served biscuits and tea.

 We said goodbye to John and his family, and we rode to the Atlantic Ocean on the East Coast.

-Jackie let us out of the Jeep at the park which was near the Atlantic Ocean, she went to park the Jeep somewhere along the boardwalk.
+Jackie let us out of the Jeep at the park near the Atlantic Ocean.
+She went to park the Jeep somewhere along the boardwalk.

 We walked to the bank to get our American money changed into English money.

-The exchange rate was $1.74 US dollars which equals one-pound notes.
+The exchange rate was $1.74 US dollars, which equals one pound note.

 We ate fish and chips for lunch.